Participation in the QMS

 © Uni MS - Web und Design

-Students, lecturers, and staff at the university share responsibility for the success of teaching and learning.
-The participatory processes of the QMS promote trust-based cooperation in order to further develop the quality and attractiveness of the courses on offer.
-The regular, open exchange of knowledge, perspectives, and experiences gives rise to innovative concepts for teaching and learning, creates conducive study conditions, and continuously improves the educational offerings.
-The involvement of external partners and graduates in the QMS provides important impetus for the further development of sustainable and practice-oriented degree programs.
+Students, instructors and staff at the University share responsibility for the success of teaching and studies.
+The participatory processes of the QMS promote trust-based cooperation in order to further enhance the quality and attractiveness of the courses on offer.
+The regular, open exchange of knowledge, perspectives and experiences gives rise to innovative concepts for teaching and learning, creates conducive study conditions and continuously improves the University's academic programmes.
+The involvement of external partners and graduates in the QMS provides important impetus for the further development of sustainable and practice-oriented degree programmes.

-Opportunities for students, employees, and external parties to participate in the QMS, differentiated according to dialogue-oriented formats, evaluations, and instruments for further developing the QMS
+Opportunities for students, employees and external parties to participate in the QMS, differentiated according to dialogue-oriented formats, evaluations and instruments to further develop the QMS

 © Uni Münster - Web und Design

-The QMS also relies on your active participation.
-Here you can find out how you can get involved in the QMS and thus actively contribute to the success of our quality objectives.
+The QMS relies on your active participation.
+Below you can learn more about how to get involved in the QMS and actively contribute to the success of our quality objectives.

-To help you quickly and easily find out how you can make a concrete contribution as a student, teacher, member of staff in teaching and learning, or external party, you will find your opportunities for participation under the respective groups of people.
-You can also search by the elements of the QMS.
-You will also receive information about the specific tasks and roles you can take on in the context of quality assurance and development.
+To help you quickly find out how you can make a concrete contribution, we have listed various opportunities for participation as a student, instructor, member of staff in teaching and studies, or as an external party.
+You can also filter your search by QMS elements.
+You can obtain additional information about the specific tasks and roles you can take on in the context of quality assurance and development.

 • Students

-Your perspective as a student plays a decisive role in ensuring and further developing the quality of studies and teaching.
-Your experiences and assessments provide information on whether the design of the degree programs and the associated processes are geared to the needs of students.
+Your perspective as a student plays a decisive role in ensuring and developing the quality of teaching and studies.
+Your experience and assessments provide information on whether the design of the degree programmes and the associated processes are geared to the needs of students.
 Your participation is therefore an indispensable part of the QMS.

-Student participation is integrated into the QMS at many levels.
-You can participate in the following elements of the QMS:
+Student participation is integrated into the QMS at many levels, specifically:

 • Student course evaluation